La Manche, Normandy

 In a beautiful English style park, find your own peaceful retreat at this historic home in the north of France.

 Please note that the minimum stay for this property is 3 nights

-Pavillon Normandie is listed with us by the managing agent Olivers Travels.
+Pavillon Normandie is listed in affiliation with Olivers Travels.

 Welcome to the superb historic Pavillon Normandie!
 Come and discover a peaceful retreat situated in a beautiful English style park.
 Nested in the heart of the Cotentin, discover Barfleur, recognized as one of the most beautiful villages in France.
 Explore Saint-Vaast-La-Hougue, a lovely harbour, part of the UNESCO World Heritage and plenty of other breathtaking places.The Pavillon is located 25 km West of Cherbourg.
 Drive around the historic landing beaches and discover your own history with or without a guide.

 Pavillon Normandie has been beautifully renovated, offering a state-of-the-art design while still retaining the charms of the original property.
 The Pavillon is comprised of 5 double bedrooms with en-suite bathrooms.
 The Pavillon Normandie opens into the entrance hall which leads to the salon and lift with access to the 3 floors.
 On the ground floor there is a dining room area for 12 people, kitchen and a fireplace area.
 It is an ideal space to relax in front of a magnificent 16th century "cheminée" or enjoy a book in one of the secluded corners.